 This talk explores two obscure writings on Subluxation Theory.
 In 1933 and 1934, B.J.
 Palmer introduced the idea that vertebral subluxations have frequency and periodicity.
 This is one his most obscure and fascinating subluxation theories.
 He based this model on clinical observations of dozens and perhaps hundreds of patients in the clinic using thermographic instrumentation and x-ray analysis.
 B.J.
 Palmer delivered three talks on the subject.
 Each were published eventually.
 He concluded that the vertebral subluxation existed in an abnormal “field” or range.
 Subluxations were periodic and related to chronically weakened muscles.
 This theory was a break from prior models of subluxation. *TIC MEMBER’S ACCESS

 The GEN/WAVE Model

-This 80 minute lecture was presented to the Chiropractic Philosophy Forum in 2014.
-It is the first lecture on the Gen/Wave model.
-The model is a useful way to understand the history of ideas in chiropractic.
+This 80-minute lecture was presented to the Chiropractic Philosophy Forum in 2014.
+It is the first lecture on the Gen/Wave model, which model a useful way to understand the history of ideas in chiropractic.
 The four generations are measured by 33 year periods starting in 1913, when D.D.
 Palmer died.
-At that point a full generation of chiropractors were poised to lead the profession.
+At that point, a full generation of chiropractors were poised to lead the profession.
 The 9 waves of chiropractic ideas are defined by the literature, citation patterns, and significant developments in the history of ideas in chiropractic. *TIC MEMBER’S ACCESS